ccliuc/PracticalMachingLearningCourseProject/README.md

 * "pml-testing.csv".
 This is the test dataset for the course project.
 * "problem_id_XX.txt".
 This is the file containing the classificaiton result of the test case in the test dataset, where  "XX" is the id of the test case, i.e. from 1 to 20.

+The compiled HTML page with graph can be opened and viewed after downloading this repo.
-A gh-pages branch of this repo can be found here http://ccliuc.github.io/pml-courseproject, where the HTML page can be viewed online.
+A gh-pages branch of this repo can be found here http://ccliuc.github.io/pml-courseproject.